-A general dentist performs most dental procedures especially the common ones and the less complicated issues often addressed by a dental specialist.
-Some of the procedures a general dentist can do are dental check-up, dental fillings, teeth cleaning, and tooth extraction.
+A general dentist performs most dental procedures, especially common ones and the less complicated issues that are often addressed by a dental specialist.
+Some of the procedures a general dentist can do include dental check-ups, dental fillings, teeth cleaning, and tooth extraction.

-A dental check-up is a recommended dental procedure that an individual must undergo at least twice a year.
+A dental check-up is a recommended dental procedure that an individual should undergo at least twice a year.
 Through a dental check-up, dentists detect and address dental problems as soon as possible.

 A dental check-up will involve an examination of the oral cavity.
-It checks for indications of dental caries, periodontal diseases, and oral cancer.
-Additionally, a dental check-up will also require a review of the patient’s medical and dental records to ensure that the treatment plan will not negatively impact his health and be suitable for his body’s need and condition.
+It checks for indications of dental caries, periodontal disease, and oral cancer.
+Additionally, a dental check-up will also require a review of the patient’s medical and dental records to ensure that the treatment plan will not negatively impact their health and will be suitable for them and their current condition.

 Patients, especially first-timers at the dental office, will need to undergo a dental X-ray as part of a dental check-up.
 It provides a more detailed and accurate look on the condition of the teeth, gums, and mouth, giving the dentist an additional perspective on how to correctly create the treatment plan for the patient.